Constraints on Interstellar Sovereignty

 \section{Acknowledgments}

+Thanks to Upasana Dasgupta and an anonymous reviewer for comments that significantly improved this paper.
 The author gratefully acknowledges support from the NASA Exobiology program under grant 80NSSC22K1009.
 Any opinions, findings, and conclusions or recommendations expressed in this material are those of the author and do not necessarily reflect the views of any employer or NASA.